spider-z3r0/spider-z3r0.github.io/content/first_file.md

 So I completed a few data projects with python, wrote a few scripts, read a few books and the people around me were pretty impressed by the results, but, I kept coming up against the same issue time and again...

-	##"I'm not technical enough to do that, it's cool though..."
+###"I'm not technical enough to do that, it's cool though..."

 Now, I know these people, they are much smarter than me, more diligent, and they can all spell betterer, so I decided there must be something I can do to help that isn't another long rant about how much better things are with just a few lines of code inder your belt.
+If you can write a letter, or a post-it or an *academic paper* you can definitely write code.

 ##Thus, this site.